bwva/HTML-SpinnerElem/README.md

 The SpinnerElement provides methods for programmatically creating, deploying, and modifying spinners via Javascript.

+Note that the scripting API is only available for dynamic spinners, which require having the `spinnerComponent.js` script loaded.
+Exported static spinners (see "Export a Static Spinner" above) load and operate without javascript, and do not have access to the spinner component API.

 ### The SpinnerElement Class

 The main spinner constructor is automatically executed when the document loads the `spinnerComponent.js` script.
 This creates the default spinner element and attaches it to the HTML DOM for use plain or with added attributes and styling.
 As described under "Attributes" above, the form and behavior of the default spinner may be entirely controlled via direct markup in the HTML.
 For that usage, there is no need to call `new SpinnerElement`.